HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 ### 2.1 Initial classifier

 The first tree is simply a classifier giving prediction by `log(odds)`.
-There are 4 people with and 2 without heart disease. log(odds) is equal to
+In the above dataset, there are 4 people with and 2 without heart disease, so `log(odds)` is equal to

     log(odds) = log(p/1-p) = log(4/2) = 0.6931 ~ 0.7